auth0-samples/auth0-spring-security5-api-sample/01-Authorization-MVC/README.md

 This sample demonstrates:

-- Configuring a Spring Boot MVC application as a Resource Server
+- Using the [Okta Spring Boot Starter](https://github.com/okta/okta-spring-boot) to configure a Spring Boot Servlet Resource Server
-- Using and extending Spring Security to validate JWTs
 - Protecting APIs to only allow authorized access

 ## Prerequisites

-- Java 8 or greater
+- Java 17 or greater
 - An Auth0 account

 ## Setup